-To counter the increase of new players in Malacca and pressure on pricing, Bayview Hotel Malacca implemented aggressive marketing strategies including the introduction of value added products and dynamic pricing to help drive greater revenue.
+To counter the increase of new players in Malacca and ease pressure on pricing, Bayview Hotel Malacca has introduced aggressive marketing strategies including the introduction of value added products and dynamic pricing to help drive greater revenue in addition to the implementation of more effective cost management practices.

-For Somerset Park Suanplu and Thistle Holborn The Kingsley Hotel, the segment will continue to ensure the managing agents strengthen the quality of their services in their day-to-day operations and maintain these properties well while generating decent returns.
+For Somerset Park Suanplu and Thistle Holborn The Kingsley Hotel, the segment will continue to ensure that the managing agents strengthen the quality of their services in their day-to-day operations and maintain these properties well while generating decent returns.

 To ease the dilemma of manpower shortages, the segment has been actively taking efforts to improve employee recognition and motivation by offering staff incentive programmes, benefits and training opportunities while creating a positive work environment.
-Besides that, management of part-time and casual employees is also vital given the shortage of skilled employees, especially during peak seasons.
+In addition, management of part-time and casual employees is also vital given the shortage of skilled employees, especially during peak seasons.